Odd Fossengen

 Odd Kristian Fossengen (27 February 1945 – 29 December 2017) was an international motorcycle speedway rider from Norway.
-He earned 8 caps for the Norway national speedway team.
+He earned eight caps for the Norway national speedway team.

 Career summary

 Fossengen signed for the Poole Pirates in 1968, following a successful trial with the club and he proved to be a popular signing with the Poole supporters.
 He continued to ride for Poole for seven years.

-He won the bronze medal on two occasions at the Norwegian Individual Speedway Championship, in 1967 and 1972.
+Fossengen won the bronze medal on two occasions at the Norwegian Individual Speedway Championship, in 1967 and 1972.

-In 1968, he finished third in the World Pairs Final with Øyvind S. Berg.
+In 1968, Fossengen finished third in the World Pairs Final with Øyvind S. Berg.

-His only major league honour came in 1969, with Poole winning the British League Championship.
+Fossengen's only major league honour came in 1969, with Poole winning the British League Championship.
 In May 1974, Fossengen's speedway career ended after he suffered a badly broken thigh.
 He was hit by his compatriot Ulf Lovaas' bike while riding for Poole against Oxford.